 The Center's goal is to provide an expanding collection of resources and allow trainers to select materials that meet their unique training needs and levels of educational technology readiness.
 This approach offers room to grow: As trainers increase their capabilities, they can migrate to increasingly sophisticated materials and technologies.
-The Center's resources presently include activity guides and handbooks, group-focused tabletop exercises, and sophisticated training software.
+The Center's resources presently include activity guides and handbooks, group-focused tabletop activities and apps, tools for tracking and analytics, and sophisticated training software.

 - Koszalka, T., Russ-Eft, D., and Reiser, R. (2013) Instructional Design Competencies: The Standards (4th Ed).
 Charlotte, NC: Information Age Publishing.
 Available at IBSTPI